THE MURDER OF MEREDITH KERCHER

 Could Guede be a Lust Killer?
 His background certainly points in that direction.

 Once back in Perugian custody his story was altered to include Amanda and Raffaele.
-Guede became the “hapless bystander” in Public Minister Giuliano Mignini’s sexual fantasy of orgy and murder starring Amanda.
+Guede became the “hapless bystander” in Public Prosecutor Giuliano Mignini’s sexual fantasy of orgy and murder starring Amanda.
 Guede allowed the Perugian authorities to write his script for him and has pandered to their every request; in return they have protected him.
 They suggested the Fast Track trial and today Guede will be eligible for parole by 2014.

 That is really the sick and twisted part, that the Perugians are so very willing to put the real murderer back on the streets in order to save face for persecuting innocent people.
 That they are wholly unconcerned about releasing a man with obvious psychological issues back into the public realm, while they will pull out all stops to drag Amanda and Raffaele continually into court.